Azure/azure-dev/cli/azd/docs/external-prompting.md

     "options": {
-      "message": "<string>", // the message to be displayed as part of the prompt "help": "<string>", // optional help text that can be displayed upon request "options": [ "<string>" /* ... */  ], // for select and multiSelect types - the valid options the user should pick from "defaultValue":  "<string>" | "<string>[]" | boolean, // optional default value (or values, for multiSelect), when undefined there is no default.
+      "message": "<string>", // the message to be displayed as part of the prompt "help": "<string>", // optional help text that can be displayed upon request "choices": [  { "value": "string", "detail": "string" | undefined } /* ... */  ], // for select and multiSelect types - the valid options the user should pick from
+      "defaultValue":  "<string>" | "<string>[]" | boolean, // optional default value (or values, for multiSelect), when undefined there is no default.
     }
 }